iDolphin99/Commerical_data_analysis/README.md

   - **Labeling 2**
   - **Labeling 3**
   - **Labeling 4**
-  - Using mean, std
+  - Using mean, std for labeling, but we got the worst result from this method 🤔
-  - Rounding
+  - Rounding the values to make it easier to read, but it didn't mean much just for understanding

 #### Model
 - Gradient Boosting model